project-ncl/gradle-manipulator/guide/dep-manip.md

 ### Exclusions and Overrides

 In a multi-module build it is considered good practice to coordinate dependency version among the modules using dependency management.
-In other words, if module A and B both use dependency X, both modules should use the same version of dependency X.  Therefore, the default behaviour of this extension is to use a single set of dependency versions applied to all modules.
+In other words, if modules `A` and `B` both use dependency `X`, both modules should use the same version of dependency `X`.
+Therefore, the default behaviour of this extension is to use a single set of dependency versions applied to all modules.

 It is possible to flexibly override or exclude a dependency globally or on a per module basis.
 The property starts with `dependencyExclusion.` and has the following format: